 The “block” aspect of a blockchain refers to blocks of data.
-In Bitcoin, these blocks are bundles of currency transactions, as well as some additional information about the block itself, like the time at which it was mined.
+In Bitcoin, these blocks are bundles of currency transactions, as well as some additional information about the blocks themselves, like the time at which they were mined.

 Each of these blocks is “hashed,” meaning that it’s scrambled and condensed into a compact and seemingly random string of numbers.
 And this string of numbers is then included in the next block.
 This next block is in turn hashed as well, and this hash is included in the block after that.
 This links all blocks together, creating a chain.

 All of these blocks are shared over a network of computers, which all verify the integrity of a new block and its contents, and reconstruct the blockchain from it.
 Since all of these computers apply the exact same protocol rules, they all reconstruct the exact same blockchain.
 As such, the entire Bitcoin network reaches consensus over the state of the blockchain, a state which is updated about once every 10 minutes as a new block is found.